KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 revealing the nature of DS / DM
 through symbolic variation and contextual motion.

-The soul’s centropic or entropic nature
+The soul's centropic or entropic nature
 is not determined by life events —
 it is **unfolded** through them,
 in alignment with the primordial choice